For adult students

 It's never too late!

 It is never too late to learn to play a musical instrument or to return to lessons after years away from study.
-After years of teaching, I am convinced that anyone with the desire to learn and the discipline to work can learn to play a musical instrument.
+After years of teaching, I am convinced that anyone with the desire to learn and the discipline to work diligently can learn to play a musical instrument.
+Although I no longer teach beginners, if you are an adult beginner who wants to learn how to play, I encourage you to find a teacher who teaches beginners and give it a try.

 Questions?